aaranderson/videogular-ionic/README.md

 Using Videogular together with ionic in a simple project

 This was a test if I can get videogular working within a cordova / ionic project.
-Actually it worked on an android 4.4 phone.

 If you want to build the project in Android for example
 * add the android plattform: <code>cordova platform add android</code>